blockstorm/blockstorm.github.com/pages/faq.md

 VIPs:

 - can teleport, change weather and time
-- have up to 20 homes
+- have up to 20 homes and /warp
 - are allowed to use client-mods
 - can spawn mobs
 - have access to WorldEdit and creative gamemode